niranjankala/niranjankala.github.io/_posts/2024-01-05-mastering-redux-unveiling-the-power-of-redux-devtools.md

 ## Advanced Features

-Click "Inspect" in the DevTools to open a larger version in its own tab.
+Click "Inspect" in the DevTools to open a larger version in its tab.
 This offers an in-depth exploration of your Redux state.

 ## Conclusion